-EDITOR’S NOTE: This review is for the Easy Home Robotic Vacuum.
+EDITOR’S NOTES: This review is for the Easy Home Robotic Vacuum.
 If you’re looking for a review of the Easy Home Robotic Duster, which retails for $20, you can find it right here.

 Among the many Special Buys (ALDI Finds) that Aldi sells, some of them stand out enough to rise above mere curiosity … especially when technology is involved.
 We know, because reviews for those products see pretty big spikes on our site: the Sempre Digital Weather Station, the Crane Wireless Activity Tracker, and even the occasional Aldi computer.